Gwinjoe/intro-sec-dropnav/README.md

 ### What I learned

-I learned about the use of JSON files for frontend projects.
+I learned about state management in frontend projects.

 ### Continued development